Principle 1: Students should receive explicit and systematic instruction ...

 This may seem obvious to the casual observer of literacy instruction.
 Teachers should teach, right?
 Unfortunately, many well-regarded reading programs and experts exhort teachers to shy away from teacher-directed instruction.
 They say that reading and writing should be "caught, not taught."
 What happens, then, for those students who don't catch on to the basics of literacy?

-3. Background knowledge is a key element of reading comprehension, and therefore must be intentionally built.
+Principle 2: Background knowledge is a key element of reading comprehension, and therefore, should be built with intention.

-Recht and Leslie found that kids with knowledge of the topic of a text can comprehend the text regardless of their status as a struggling reader.
+That's because background knowledge has repeatedly shown to have a big impact on comprehension.
+In a now famous 1988 study, Recht and Leslie found that kids with knowledge of the topic of a text can comprehend the text regardless of their status as a "struggling" reader.
 Kids who were considered good readers, but didn't have knowledge of the topic -- baseball, in the study -- found comprehension challenging.

 Findings such as these are both hopeful and daunting.
 Hopeful, because students with academic background knowledge can tackle more challenging texts than we previously thought.
 Daunting, because we spend a huge amount of our school day teaching "comprehension skills," while science and social studies are often neglected.
 In order to help all kids comprehend, we must intentionally build knowledge of the world around them, while also accessing students' own cultural literacies.